-One way we achieve this is through our innovative pre-concert talks with the conductor, Benjamin Zander.
-Zander has a unique approach to explaining classical music, and his intense passion for the art form attracts hundreds of attendees for each talk.
+Sharing and inspiring a love of classical music in all parts of our community is a goal accomplished in many ways.
+Boston Philharmonic concerts include an innovative pre-concert talk with conductor Benjamin Zander, whose explication and expansion of musical concepts, emotional expression, and other elements of music-making are unparalleled.
+Zander has a unique, engaging approach to explaining classical music, and his intense passion for the art form attracts hundreds of attendees for each talk.
 As a result, our audience describes the Boston Philharmonic as "passionate," "inspiring," "unique," and--perhaps our favorite descriptor--"un-stuffy."

 Our community engagement programs, called Crescendo!, bring music education and mentorship to classrooms and after-school programs across Greater Boston, led by teaching artists who are members of the BPO or BPYO.
 In addition, the Kids' Notes programs and pre-concert talks for children tailor performance information and musical knowledge for our youngest audience members, helping to cultivate a life-long appreciation and understanding of classical music.